TheOdinProject/curriculum/new_org/ruby/advanced_building_blocks.md

 ## Additional Resources

+* Still unsure about Enumerable?
+Check out the [Enumerable Chapter of the Bastard's Book](http://ruby.bastardsbook.com/chapters/enumerables/)
 * Github Gist on [Truthiness](https://gist.github.com/jfarmer/2647362)
 * See [these answers on the Spaceship Operator](http://stackoverflow.com/questions/827649/what-is-the-ruby-spaceship-operator)
 * Read [Zetcode's Flow Control section](http://zetcode.com/lang/rubytutorial/flowcontrol/) for more depth on flow control.